nixworks/public/news/2010/03/8/README.md

 ##### French naval
 ### [The French Navy, supported by European Union aircraft and vessels, seizes 35 suspected pirates in 4 mother ships and 6 little boats off the coast of Somalia in the EU's most successful mission. ](/news/2010/03/8/the-french-navy-supported-by-european-union-aircraft-and-vessels-seizes-35-suspected-pirates-in-4-mother-ships-and-6-little-boats-off-the.md)
-_Context: French naval, European Union, Somalia_
+_Context: Somalia, French naval, European Union_

 ##### German
 ### [German Federal Minister of Justice Sabine Leutheusser-Schnarrenberger says the Vatican has built a "wall of silence" in response to the country's child sexual abuse controversy of recent months. ](/news/2010/03/8/german-federal-minister-of-justice-sabine-leutheusser-schnarrenberger-says-the-vatican-has-built-a-wall-of-silence-in-response-to-the-coun.md)
-_Context: German, Sabine Leutheusser-Schnarrenberger, Federal Minister of Justice, sexual abuse, Holy See_
+_Context: sexual abuse, Sabine Leutheusser-Schnarrenberger, Federal Minister of Justice, Holy See, German_

 ##### Terrorism
 ### [Nine people go on trial charged with terrorism and links to al-Qaeda in Belgium. ](/news/2010/03/8/nine-people-go-on-trial-charged-with-terrorism-and-links-to-al-qaeda-in-belgium.md)
-_Context: terrorism, Belgium, al-Qaeda_
+_Context: Belgium, terrorism, al-Qaeda_

 ##### Israel
 ### [Israel announces the construction of 112 new Jewish homes for the occupied West Bank territory despite the freeze on new settlements initiated in November 2009. ](/news/2010/03/8/israel-announces-the-construction-of-112-new-jewish-homes-for-the-occupied-west-bank-territory-despite-the-freeze-on-new-settlements-initiat.md)